Amsterdam, European museums capital

 Spending the night

 During the summer months most affordable hotels are booked solid.
 If you’re late, you’ll have a hard time finding a place to sleep.
 Booking ahead of time is definitely necessary during the holiday periods.
-There is a wide range of hotels available, from cheap budget hotels to five-star luxury hotels.
+There is a wide range of hotels available.
+From cheap budget hotels to five-star luxury hotels.
 The hotels housed in old canal-side building often speak to the imagination the most.

 Food and drink

 There are restaurants scattered throughout the center of Amsterdam.
 You can try out dishes from every kitchen in the world.
-In streets where tourists often go, like the Jordaan neighborhood, the Zeedijk or the Utrechtse street, you’ll find numerous excellent eateries everywhere, but plenty of great restaurants are found outside of the tourist areas.
+In streets where tourists often go, like the Jordaan neighborhood, the Zeedijk or the Utrechtsestraat, you’ll find numerous excellent eateries everywhere, but plenty of great restaurants are found outside of the tourist areas.
 Every year, new restaurants and bars emerge on the scene and just as many disappear.
 Amsterdam is a city of innovation.

 Young party-goers are mostly found in the nightlife surrounding the Rembrandtplein and the Leidseplein.
 The Melkweg and Paradiso have managed to stay on top of trends and still serve as pop temples.
 Amsterdam’s many theaters guarantee a wide selection of shows.
 The Leidseplein houses an American stand-up comedy theater show.
 In the Stopera you can attend wonderful ballet or opera shows.
 Fans of classical music come from far and wide to see performances in the Koninklijk Concertgebouw (Concert Hall).
 There are many more theaters, each with its own charm and schedule.